WSMC Non-Floating Oil Assessment Tool

 5.7 Forecast Timeline

 The tool generates evaporation forecasts at standard time steps: 1, 3, 6, 12, 24, 48, 72, 96, and 120 hours.
-At each step, the Fingas model predicts the percent evaporated, and the mass-conservation density model (Section 6) converts this to a predicted density.
+At each step, the Fingas model predicts the percent evaporated, which is then converted to a predicted density.
+The density source is chosen in order of trustworthiness:

 ↑ Top